 A visual screen in the landscape can help create privacy and also block out unwanted views or sounds.

 Wood needs to be treated with a sealer to increase its lifespan and good looks.
 This maintenance is vitally important in dealing with our high-altitude sunshine.
-In general, masonry or stone are more environmentally appropriate materials than wood in the high plains semi-arid climate of the Front Range.
+In general, masonry or stone are more environmentally appropriate materials than wood in the high plains semi-arid climate of Colorado.

 For more information, see the following Colorado State University Extension fact sheet(s).